Content

 • Remove profits

-But what if your operating cash flow is negative (negative operating cash flow), that is, if your expenses (outgoing payments) are higher than your income (incoming payments)?
+But what happens if the operating cash flow is negative, i.e. if the expenses (outgoing payments) are higher than the income (incoming payments)?

-First: Do not despair!
-Second: Keep in mind that you are not alone with this problem!
-Almost every entrepreneur knows this situation: In one month the incoming payments are late and not all expenses can be paid smoothly.
+Firstly: Don't despair!
+Secondly, keep in mind that this problem is not uncommon!
+Almost every entrepreneur is familiar with this situation: incoming payments are late one month and not all expenses can be paid smoothly.

-Lucky who has built up a liquidity buffer from the previous periods.
-Then it is only a temporary liquidity shortage.
-If not, only cash flow from financing helps - i.e. reaching into one's own pockets or going to the investor or the bank.
+Lucky are those who have built up liquidity reserves from previous periods.
+Then it is only a temporary bottleneck.
+If not, the only thing that can help is cash flow from financing - i.e. reaching into your own pockets or going to the investor and the bank.
+The importance of operating cash flows in the negative range can therefore be something completely normal, but also a clear warning signal that should be examined more closely.
+In this way, problems can be detected at an early stage and avoided in the coming months.

-Optimize cash flow / manage cash flow - so what measures can be taken?
+Optimizing cash flow / managing cash flow - what measures can be taken?

-• Financing - is there access to loans, grants, fresh equity capital
+• Check financing optionsIs there access to loans, subsidies or fresh equity?

-• Map all measures in the cash flow plan, which also makes discussions with potential financing partners much easier
+All measures should be mapped in the cash flow plan to make discussions with potential financing partners much easier.

-Does the cash flow planning thus focus exclusively on the bank accounts?
+Does this mean that cash flow planning is aimed exclusively at bank accounts?

 The short answer is: Yes!

-But what about the data from accounting?
-The main task of accounting is the legally correct representation of the past.
-Planning concerns the future, has no legal requirements AND you can not "break" anything.
-This is an important aspect, which is also cited by our clients.
-The well-known investor Fred Wilson has also described in his blog another very important aspect - different types.
-The financial function: looking back and looking forward
+But what about the accounting data?
+The main task of this area is the legally correct representation of the past.
+Planning concerns the future, has no legal requirements and nothing can be "broken".
+This is an important aspect that is also cited by our customers.
+The well-known investor Fred Wilson has also described another very important aspect in his blog - different types.
+The finance function: looking back and looking forward

 "In my experience, the people who are strong in the look-back role are often not strong in the forward role.
 You may need different people to take on these roles.
 In a large company, there are very different departments that perform these functions.
 There's an accounting department and a financial planning department (often called FP&A)."

-Does this mean that direct cash flow planning only makes sense for revenue surplus calculators?
+Does this mean that direct cash flow planning only makes sense for those with a surplus of income?

 No!
-Companies with double-entry bookkeeping have just limited insight into their cash flow from the bookkeeping.
-This often leads to the use of the indirect method to determine the cash flow.
-The starting point is then the result for the period and so-called non-cash items, i.e. non-cash revenues and expenses such as depreciation and amortization, are deducted.
-In addition, there are issues with accruals and deferrals.
-However, the indirect derivation is so complicated that this is usually done by the tax consultant, with a corresponding time delay.
+Companies with double-entry bookkeeping have to accounting often only have a limited insight into their cash flow.
+This often leads to the indirect method being used to calculate it.
+The starting point is the result for the period and so-called non-cash items, i.e. non-cash income and expenses such as depreciation and amortization, are deducted.
+There are also issues with accruals and deferrals.
+However, the indirect derivation is so complicated that this is usually done by the tax consultant, which leads to delays.

 Isn't indirect determination better for larger companies after all?

-The directly determined cash flow plan, as used by COMMITLY, is super simple and covers all scenarios and also accounting forms AND also company sizes.
-The "connector" if you will, is the cash balance or bank account balance.
-In practice, we have rarely (actually never) seen liquidity planning (and also cash flow reports) in Excel that could be reconciled 1:1 with accounting.
-A tool like COMMITLY ensures the reconcilability.
+To emphasize the importance of cash flow it should be noted, however, that the directly calculated plan, as used by COMMITLY, is super simple and covers all scenarios, accounting forms and company sizes.
+The "connecting piece", if you will, is the cash balance or bank account balance.
+In practice, we have rarely (actually never) seen liquidity planning and cash flow reports in Excel that were reconciled 1:1 with accounting.
+Our tool ensures this reconciliation thanks to intelligent functions.

 Why?
-Because at the end of a period, the most important basis of a tax advisor (whether EÜR or double-entry accounting) is the reconciliation with the bank account.
+Because at the end of a period, the most important basis for a tax consultant (regardless of whether it is EÜR or double-entry bookkeeping) is the reconciliation with the bank account.
 And this is automatically guaranteed in COMMITLY.

 Credits: Photo from pixabay, by Stevepb